 The ‘missing link’ between Laserburn and WH40K, I reckon is the advert from the oft-promised-but-massively delayed ‘Rogue Trader’, Citadels answer to Traveller (snapshot below from the first Citadel Compendium).
 This was advertised in 1983, but eventually became the first edition for the WH40K universe.

 Rather than trying to remember the game mechanics as the last time I played was around 1987, there is an excellent article over at the penultimateharn blog which explains the system and how to play.
-Because the game encourages the use of templates to determine hits, Carl had cut some card templates for eg. grenade effects or the ‘sun gun’ weapon which I inherited when I bought the Laserburn rules from him.
+Because the game encourages the use of templates to determine hits, I had cut some card templates for eg. grenade effects or the ‘sun gun’ weapon which I inherited when I bought the Laserburn rules.
 Because of this, I ended up playing the game using 25mm miniatures, rather than the 15mm version, of which I had a load of Traveller boxed sets.
 For me, this is where it starts to get a little interesting; I had also picked up some 25mm sci-fi miniatures from somewhere, I couldn’t recall exactly where, but I remember most of the miniatures and their poses.
 After a bit of searching on t’internet I found them here; it turns out that they were Grenadier 25mm Imperial Marine Traveller figures, which turn out to be quite rare in the UK.

 I know I’ve got them stashed away in the garage somewhere (I really, really must clear it out one day), I know I have at least the following:- T1 Officer, T4 Medic, Firing T2, Kneeling w/RAM T6, Assulting T8 and PARC-3 Rocket Launcher T12.